dotnet/jitutils/src/performance-explorer/README.md

 For each benchmark in the list, performance explorer will:
 * run the benchmark from the perf directory, with `-p ETW` so that profile data is collected
 * parse the profile data using instructions retired explorer to find the hot methods
-* also parse the BenchmarkDotNet json to determine the peformance of the benchmark
+* also parse the BenchmarkDotNet json to determine the performance of the benchmark
 * determine if there's a hot method that would be a good candidate for exploration.
 Currently we look for a Tier-1 method that accounts for at least 20% of the benchmark time.
 * if there is a suitable hot method:
   * run an SPMI collection for that benchmark